Fluorite: Optics

 The use of fluorite for prisms and lenses was studied and promoted by Victor Schumann near the end of the 19th century.
 Naturally occurring fluorite crystals without optical defects were only large enough to produce microscope objectives.

 With the advent of synthetically grown fluorite crystals in the 1950s - 60s, it could be used instead of glass in some high-performance optical telescope and camera lens elements.
 In telescopes, fluorite elements allow high-resolution images of astronomical objects at high magnifications.
 Canon Inc. produces synthetic fluorite crystals that are used in their better telephoto lenses.
 The use of fluorite for telescope lenses has declined since the 1990s, as newer designs using fluoro-crown glass, including triplets, have offered comparable performance at lower prices.
 Fluorite and various combinations of fluoride compounds can be made into synthetic crystals which have applications in lasers and special optics for UV and infrared.

 Exposure tools for the semiconductor industry make use of fluorite optical elements for ultraviolet light at wavelengths of about 157 nanometers.
 Fluorite has a uniquely high transparency at this wavelength.
 Fluorite objective lenses are manufactured by the larger microscope firms (Nikon, Olympus, Carl Zeiss and Leica).
-Their transparence to ultraviolet light enables them to be used for fluorescence microscopy.
+Their transparency to ultraviolet light enables them to be used for fluorescence microscopy.
 The fluorite also serves to correct optical aberrations in these lenses.
 Nikon has previously manufactured at least one fluorite and synthetic quartz element camera lens (105 mm f/4.5 UV) for the production of ultraviolet images.
 Konica produced a fluorite lens for their SLR cameras – the Hexanon 300 mm f/6.3.